ga4gh-beacon/ga4gh-beacon-legacy-website/index.md

 The initial version of the _Beacon_ protocol had been developed to test the willingness and ability of international genome resources to share genomic data in a highly simplified context.
 The service was designed to accept specific queries in the form "Do you have any genomes with an 'A' at position 100735 on chromosome 3" and responds with "Yes" or "No."

 A site offering this service is called a _beacon_.
-Such sites can scale through aggregation in the [Beacon Network](http://beacon-network.org), which distributes single genome queries a large number of international _beacons_ and assembles their responses.
+Such sites can scale through aggregation in the [Beacon Networks](/categories/network.html), which distribute single genome queries among a large number of international _beacons_ and assemble their responses.

 Recent and future versions of the _Beacon_ protocol expand the original concept by providing a framework for querying other types of genome variation data (i.e. [range queries and structural variants](/howto/range-queries.html) since [v0.4](/specification/release-v0.4.html)) and also options for quantitative responses.

-Since 2016, the development of the _Beacon_ protocol has been provided through the _ELIXIR Beacon_ project, a [GA4GH driver project](https://www.ga4gh.org/howwework/driver-projects.html), with ongoing participation from the  [DNAstack](https://dnastack.com) team.
+Since 2016, the development of the _Beacon_ protocol has been provided through the [_ELIXIR Beacon_ project](https://www.elixir-europe.org/about-us/implementation-studies/beacons), a [GA4GH driver project](https://www.ga4gh.org/howwework/driver-projects.html), with ongoing participation from the  [DNAstack](https://dnastack.com) team.

-## How to install and deploy Beacon

-An open-access online tutorial **How to install and deploy Beacon** has been launched on the [ELIXIR-SI eLearning Platform (EeLP)](https://elixir.mf.uni-lj.si/course/view.php?id=35) with learning materials provided by ELIXIR Beacon project contributors from Finland and Spain.
-The tutorial is registered on **ELIXIR Training eSupport System** ([TeSS](https://tess.elixir-europe.org/materials/how-to-install-and-deploy-beacon)) and contains instructions for Beacon installation and deployment, both as instruction manual and tutorial video. **No username and password is required to access the tutorial**.
 <!--more-->